kmayerb/hello-nextflow/README.md

 }
 ```

+* params - `params.x` can allow any number of `--x` to be passed to the nextflow in a run command or in a param.json file.
+We used it here to allow specification of the publishDir.
 * tag - using a tag allows one to provide more context
 * label - using a label allows one to control the amount of resources to allocate to all processes with that label.
 In nextflow resources can be specified to process or labels.
 * container - this specifies the docker image that will serve as as the environment for this process.
 Each process can have its own container.
 * publishDir - the path were outputs from this process will be written.
-* params - `params.x` can allow any number of `--x` to be passed to the nextflow in a run command or in a param.json file.
-We used it here to allow specification of the publishDir.
-*

-# ONLY READ ON IF YOU WANT TO KNOW MORE
+# Advant

 ### Advanced Example: update your config to make use of label